 2. Convene regular (monthly) e-meetings to develop draft text.

-3. Target date for Agreement is the third TSAG meeting
+3. Target date for approval by Agreement is the third TSAG meeting

 The meeting agreed to develop two supporting (guideline/handbook) documents, noting their scope and type to be further discussed along with their content, as covered in Sections 5 and 6 above.